minio/docs/source/reference/minio-mc/mc-replicate-add.rst

 - Replace ``myminio/mybucket`` with the :mc-cmd:`~mc replicate add ALIAS` and full bucket path for which to create the replication configuration.

-- Replace the :mc-cmd-option:`~mc replicate add remote-bucket` value with the ARN of the remote target.
+- Replace the :mc-cmd:`~mc replicate add --remote-bucket` value with the ARN of the remote target.
 Use :mc-cmd:`mc admin bucket remote ls` to list all configured remote replication targets.

-- The :mc-cmd-option:`~mc replicate add replicate` flag directs MinIO to replicate all delete operations, delete markers, and existing objects to the remote.
+- The :mc-cmd:`~mc replicate add --replicate` flag directs MinIO to replicate all delete operations, delete markers, and existing objects to the remote.
 See :ref:`minio-replication-behavior-delete` and :ref:`minio-replication-behavior-existing-objects` for more information on